-Nowadays every browser comes preloaded with some handy utility tools.
-Not only do they help the end-users, but they also help the bowser in creating their unique identity.
+Nowadays, every browser comes preloaded with some handy utility tools.
+They help the end-users, but they also help the bowser create their unique identity.

 In this regard, Opera has baked in quite a lot of add-ons.
 To begin with, you could easily take screenshots on the go, use Spell Checking to check for spelling and grammatical mistakes, enable Reader Mode for a distraction-free environment, or even give a shot at its Unit Converters.
 Likewise, it also comes with a built-in CryptoCurrency Wallet.

 Spell Check, Reader Mode, and Screenshot Editor are present in the Mozilla Firefox browser as well.
-Furthermore, it has also added a Bookmark Manager to effectively handle all your bookmarks across the synced devices.
+Furthermore, it has also added a Bookmark Manager to handle all your bookmarks across the synced devices effectively.
 Moreover, using its Picture in Picture Mode, you could watch your preferred videos in a small overlay window that could be resized and dragged to any corner of your screen.

 As compared to Firefox, Opera doesn’t have a Text to Speech and the AutoPlay Blocking feature.
 On the flip side, Firefox misses out on Battery Saver and Workspaces that Opera could brag about.
 All in all, handling out a winner’s medal in this section ultimately boils down to individual preferences.

 Many users prefer to change the look and feel of the stock browsing experience.
-Right from tweaking the user interface to making modifications to individual browser components, there’s a lot to try out.
+From tweaking the user interface to making modifications to individual browser components, there’s a lot to try out.